-This is a question a lot of people new to indoor virtual cycling ask – why is the distance and speed on my head unit different to FulGaz?
+This is a question a lot of people new to indoor indoor cycling ask – why is the distance and speed on my head unit different to FulGaz?
 The short answer is, it doesn’t matter.

 It can be quite confusing seeing your on-screen FulGaz speed vary so much from the speed on your Garmin, but my advice is to simply turn off your head unit!
 It’s not necessary.
 Use the data from FulGaz.

 FulGaz can automatically upload your ride directly to Strava, Training Peaks or Today’s Plan.
 Your ride data is also emailed to you after each ride for manual uploading to your software of choice.
 There is no need to “double record” your ride using a separate head unit.